Personal Information

 • Ph.D.
 (2011), Center for Atmospheric Sciences, IIT Delhi

-1. Mr. Unashish Mondal (2019phdats003@curaj.ac.in), "Modelling and Simulation of Extreme Severe Weather Events over India with Weather Research Forecasting (WRF) Model".
+1. Mr. Unashish Mondal (2019phdats003@curaj.ac.in), "Modelling and Simulation of Thunderstorms and Lightning over India using Weather Research Forecasting (WRF) Model".
+Nov 2024.

 Projest Staffs: